London

 So there you have it, some of the best local dishes to try next time you’re in London.
 What are you waiting for?
 Start planning your trip and your menu today!

 In this blog post, we have shared some of the most famous London dishes and their origin stories.
-What is your favorite dish from the nation's capital?
+What is your favourite dish from the nation's capital?
 Please share with us (via our contact form) what you think makes for a perfect food day or if there's an interesting story behind one of our featured dishes.
 These are just a few of the many delicious London foods you can try.
-To find out more about things to do in the area, click on the buttons below:

 • Back to Home